gsoft-inc/wl-squide/CONTRIBUTING.md

 ### Changesets

-This build run on a push on the `main` branch, and if theirs a file present in the `.changeset` folder, will publish the new package version on npm.
+This build runs on a push on the `main` branch, and if theirs a file present in the `.changeset` folder, will publish the new package version on npm.

 ### CI